 8. Make Your Messages More Relevant

 You need to populate your site with personalized content.
-You need to ensure your landing pages, calls to action, the full user experience, offer a personalized experience.
+You need to ensure your landing pages, calls-to-action, and the full user experience offer a personalized experience.
 That’s how you are going to keep bringing people back and engaging them regardless of how far along they are in the customer lifecycle.

 The best way to do this is to use behavior-based personalization to ensure that every bit of content your visitors see is relevant.

 9. Use New, Innovative Conversion Rate Optimization Tactics